caocmai/Next-Chord/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-The project runs sucessfully without any error.
-However, this is a work in progess project, currently not all key signatures are added to the project
+The project runs successfully without any error.
+However, this is a work in progress project, currently not all key signatures are added to the project